jeffreysternberg530/sp18-space-place/policies.md

 Given that this is a digital humanities course, we will be using a variety of software and applications both inside and outside of the classroom.
 Please bring a laptop to class - if you do not have access to one, look into borrowing one from the library's [different options](https://www.northeastern.edu/its/services/tech-support/classrooms/equipment-checkout/) or contact me to make alternative arrangements.

+**Slack Workspace**

+As we decided during our second week, we will be using a Slack workspace: <https://sp18-space-place.slack.com/> for announcements, communications, discussion questions, readings, etc.

 **Students with Disabilities**

 Students with documented learning disabilities will receive reasonable accommodation in this class.
 If you have a learning disability, please notify me and also register with Northeastern’s Disability Resource Center (<http://www.northeastern.edu/drc/>).